typeless-dev/typeless-documentation/docs/stt/languages.md

 - French: `fr`

-We are currently working on adding support for Italina, German and English.
+We are currently working on adding support for Italian, German and English.